 Every year, more companies adopt AI tools and platforms to benefit their content operations.
 Deloitte reports over 73% of companies have “started on the path to AI,” making AI adoption a requirement to stay competitive.

-And given the benefits of AI, it’s understandable that so many companies are turning to it as a solution to their content problems.
+And given the benefits of AI, it’s understandable that so many companies are considering it as a solution to their content problems.
 Increasing demands for content personalization, struggles for SEO prominence, and providing omnichannel content delivery are difficult to provide manually.
 A focus on artificial intelligence while expanding an end-to-end content initiative helps a business meet these challenges.

 However, correctly adopting AI has a long list of requirements requiring substantial research and internal analysis.
 Adopting AI works best when an organization already has modern content strategies, governance standards, and departmental alignments.